upsidelab/physionet-build/README.md

 ## Database Content During Development

 During development, the following workflow is applied for convenience:
-- The database engine is sqlite3.
+- The database engine is postgresql.
 The db.sqlite3 file will not be tracked by git, and hence will not be uploaded and shared between developers
 - Demo model instances will be specified in json files in the `fixtures` subdirectory of each app.
 Example file: `<BASE_DIR>/<appname>/fixtures/demo-<appname>.json`

 To conveniently obtain a clean database with the latest applied migrations, run:`python manage.py resetdb`.
 This does not populate the database with any data.